drone/docs/content/usage/services.md

 ```

 For security reasons this option is only available to trusted repositories.
 Trusted repositories are enabled on a per-repository basis by a Drone administrator from your repository settings screen.

-# Docker Compose

-You should think of the `.drone.yml` as a competing format to the `docker-compose.yml` that specializes in testing and build pipelines.
-We encourage you to embrace the `.drone.yml` for testing instead of trying to hack together a homegrown solution with a `docker-compose.yml`.

-Using a `docker-compose.yml` is possible but will require direct access to a Docker daemon.
-Drone does not expose a Docker daemon to your build by default for security reasons.
-You can provide access to a Docker daemon by mounting the host machines Docker socket as a [volume](#volumes:bfc9941b6b6fd7b4ef09dd0ccd08af0c) or by running [Docker in Docker](#docker-in-docker:bfc9941b6b6fd7b4ef09dd0ccd08af0c) as a service container.